 The most successful Lean organizations build upon Kaizen Events to start creating a culture of continuous improvement.
 Kaizen should be practiced by everybody as the entire organization strives to get a little better every day, using a structured Plan, Do, Study, Adjust (PDSA) process.

-One challenge associated with Kaizen is the need to communicate changes and improvements to the entire team.
+One challenge with Kaizen is communicating changes and improvements to the entire team.
 When improvement happens, Lean organizations update their standardized work and documentation.
-They strive to keep everybody on the same page by not just creating new documents, but also ensuring that they are seen and understood.
+They strive to keep everybody on the same page by not only creating new documents but also ensuring they are seen and understood.
+This helps ensure that improvements are sustained and become the new baseline for learning.

-Considered a more advanced Lean management practice, strategy deployment (sometimes called “policy deployment” or “hoshin kanri”) is used to create alignment throughout the organization - from top to bottom and across all departments.
+Considered a more advanced Lean management practice, strategy deployment (sometimes called “policy deployment” or “hoshin kanri” in Japanese) is used to create alignment throughout the organization — from top to bottom and across all departments.
+First comes alignment in direction, metrics, and goals.
+Then comes alignment in the prioritization of major "breakthrough initiatives" that combine with continuous improvement to move the organization toward its goals.

 Privacy Policy